JBEI/edd/docs/Deployment.md

 ## Initial configuration

 There are many configuration options that can be set before launching EDD.
-The `init-config.sh` script handles creating two files based on included example files:
+The `init-config` script handles creating two files based on included example files:

   * __`secrets.env`__: Contains environment variables loaded into containers at launch; these